mikrosimage/sequenceparser/USAGE.md

 * detection options
 [__eDetectionXXX__](src/sequenceParser/common.hpp) is an enum used to choose how to consider sequences.
 * filters
-A list of strings used to limit the search (for example to limit to jpg files, use "*.jpg").
+A list of strings used to limit the search.

 ```python
 # Get all dpx files inside "/path/to/browse", and detect sequence with the following rules: